execRooted/execRooted/README.md

-## Hi there!
+## Hi there,

 Im Mike.
 A full stack developer who builds whatever its useful.
-I am also retarded.
+I am also *kind of retarded.*

 ## Experiences: